 For some people, life starts when a baby is born, or when an embryo develops into a fetus.
 Others believe that human life begins at conception, so an embryo has the same moral status and rights as a human adult or child.

-President George W. Bush had strong, pro-life religious views, and he banned funding for human stem cell research in 2001.
+President George W. Bush had strong, pro-life religious views, and

 However, President Obama’s administration allowed for a partial rolling back of these research restrictions.

 However, by 2006, scientists had already started using pluripotent stem cells.
 Scientists do not derive these stem cells from embryonic stem cells.
 As a result, this technique does not have the same ethical concerns.

 With this and other recent advances in stem cell technology, attitudes toward stem cell research are slowly beginning to change.

 Stem cell research is helping scientists to understand how an organism develops from a single cell, and how healthy cells come to replace defective cells in people and animals.